RNCDev/waypoint-coop/README.md

-# Waypoint Coop
+# Waypoint Cooperative

 Developing private markets data rails - A secure, immutable message bus for private market data.

 ## Overview

 Waypoint is a digital clearinghouse for private market data, enabling secure data transactions between General Partners (GPs) and Limited Partners (LPs) with perfect audit trails.
+Built by the industry, for the industry.

 ## Features